spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

    IFU, if the mean value for the slice is less than 10-sigma higher than the overall mean for the image, by default, then the slice is ignored and no modeling is performed.
-   For slit-like modes, if the median signal-to-noise collapsed across wavelengths is greater than 10 (by default), the slit is ignored and no modeling is attempted.
+   For slit-like modes, if the median signal-to-noise collapsed across wavelengths is less than 10 (by default), the slit is ignored and no modeling is attempted.

 #.
 Compute spatial (cross-dispersion) coordinates for every pixel in the region.